Skip to main content

 Why it matters

-Objects hold structured data connected to your contacts, such as orders, appointments, or jobs.
-This data is used to personalize messages and drive automations based on real-world actions.
-When configured correctly, objects help Whippy send the right message at the right time.
+Objects hold structured data connected to your contacts, such as orders, appointments, jobs, assignments, or candidates.
+This data is used to personalize messages and drive automations based on real-world actions and statuses.

 Key Concepts

-Objects: Custom data structures related to contacts or related records (for example, order, appointment, location, job, assignment, candidate).
-Each object has one or more properties (fields).
+Objects: Custom data structures related to contacts or related records (for example, orders, appointments, jobs, assignments, candidates, or locations).
+Each object contains one or more properties (fields).

 Relationship to Contacts: Objects are usually tied directly to a contact.
-They can also be connected indirectly, for example via an external ID (for instance, a job record links to an assignment, which links to a candidate whose ID matches the contact’s external_id).
+They can also be connected indirectly, for example via an external ID (a job record links to an assignment, which links to a candidate whose ID matches the contact's external_id).

 Automation and Personalization: Object fields can be used to personalize messages and drive automations and campaigns based on real-world events and statuses.

-Creation and Population: Most objects and their data are created programmatically through integrations (for example, ATS sync apps) or via the public API.
-Users can define object structures in the UI but, at present, cannot create or populate individual object records from the UI.
+Creation and Population: Most objects and their data are created programmatically through integrations, AI extraction, or the public API.
+Users can define object structures in the UI but cannot manually create or populate individual object records.

-Custom Object Schema: The definition of an object and its properties: property names, types, default values, and whether properties are required or searchable.
+Custom Object Schema: The definition of an object and its properties, including property names, types, default values, and whether properties are required or searchable.

 Channel Mappings: Settings that map object properties to specific channels so that certain values can influence channel behavior.